Viinnert/Computational-Physics/Molecular_Dynamics/README.md

 To run a simulation you must import "md_main".

 To initialise the simulation you must call the "Simulation()" class with some chosen parameters.
-The initialisation mode "init_mode" can be set either "random", "fcc" or some self made function which returns 2 (#particles, #dimension) dimensional numpy arrays using the python lambda function
+The initialisation mode "init_mode" can be set either "random", "fcc" or some self made function which returns 2 (#particles, #dimension) dimensional numpy arrays (one for the positions and one for the velocities) using the python lambda function

 To run the simulation call "Simulation.__simulate__()" with some parameter values.
 The simulation will now run and save the data to the "data" folder.
 It will also print the pressure of the system.